kmugrage/gocd.github.io/_posts/2014-05-18-manage-agents-with-docker.markdown

 ---
 layout: post
-title: Using Go CD and Docker to manage your Go CD agents
+title: Using GoCD and Docker to manage your GoCD agents
 status: public
 type: post
 published: true